JtotheDoubleO/restos-frontend/README.md

 $ npm run start
 ```

-You also need to defined the environment variables `CLERK_SECRET_KEY` using your own key.
+You also need to define the environment variables `CLERK_SECRET_KEY` using your own key.

 The command starts a local server with the production build.
 Then, you can now open http://localhost:3000 with your favorite browser to see the project.